AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Provisioning/Provisioning settings/Change the CNAME record to redirect traffic to Sec-Traffic Manager.md

 If you use third-party DNS services, log on to the system of the DNS provider to modify the DNS records.
 The following example is for reference only.

-Assume that the domain name that is specified in the scheduling rule is `bgp.gftest.top`.
+Assume that the domain name that is specified in the scheduling rule is `bgp.ddostest.com`.
 The following procedure describes how to change and add DNS records in the Alibaba Cloud DNS console.

 1. Log on to the [Alibaba Cloud DNS console](https://dns.console.aliyun.com).